 8. Check references

 Reference checks are required prior to offering a position to a candidate.
 At least three professional references should be contacted.
 Use the Telephone Reference Check form to ensure consistency in questions asked to each reference.

 If the finalist is a current or former UW employee, you must obtain a reference from the candidate’s current (or most recent) UW supervisor.
-If the immediate supervisor is unavailable or if the employee asks that you not contact their current UW supervisor, contact the HR Specialist or Administrator who will consult with HR.
-Additionally, they will request a review of the candidate’s official personnel record and will apprise you of any documented issues.
+If the immediate supervisor is unavailable, or if the employee asks that you not contact their current UW supervisor, contact the HR Specialist who will consult with HR.
+Additionally, the HR Specialist will request a review of the candidate’s official personnel record before finalizing the hire.

 9. Obtain salary approval

-Once you have selected a qualified final candidate, you and the HR Specialist or Administrator will need to establish a proposed salary and obtain approval from the COE Dean’s office and UW HR for the salary offer.
+Once you have selected a qualified final candidate, you and the HR Specialist will submit a proposed salary rate to obtain approval from the CoE Dean’s Office and Compensation Office.
+The monthly rate must be approved by both offices before moving forward with an offer.

 10. Make a verbal offer